 - Squeeze of lemon juice

-- To serve: 1 tbsp toasted sesame seeds, 1 tbsp extra virgin olive oil (both optional, but highly recommended!)
+- To serve: 1 tablespoon toasted sesame seeds, 1 tablespoon extra virgin olive oil (both optional, but highly recommended!)

 - Remove the leaves from the cauliflower, and cut into chunks.
 Toss in a little oil, season with salt and pepper, and spread it out in a single layer on a baking tray (use two trays if needed).
 Roast at 190°C (Gas Mark 5 / 375°F) for around 30-40 minutes, until the cauliflower is soft, with crispy, golden brown edges.
 Set aside to cool.